 MRI (magnetic resonance imaging) is a noninvasive diagnostic test that takes detailed images of the soft tissues of the body.
 Unlike X-rays or CT, images are created by using a magnetic field, radio waves, and a computer.
 It allows your doctor to view your spine or brain in slices, as if it were sliced layer-by-layer and a picture taken of each slice.
 This test can help diagnose tumors, strokes, and disc herniations.

 Functional MRI is a noninvasive diagnostic test that measures small changes in blood flow as a person performs tasks while in the MRI scanner.
 It detects the brain in action (e.g., speaking or moving).
-This test helps doctors understand how a tumor or a stroke has altered brain function.
-Diffusion Tensor Imaging (DTI) is a technique that detects how water travels along the white matter tracts.
-White-matter tracts connect different parts of the brain and must be protected during surgery.
-These imaging studies are important in planning surgery – called brain mapping – that helps surgeons remove tumors to the greatest extent possible without harming areas that are critical to a patient’s quality of life.
+It has an advantage over other imaging studies that focus only on the structure of the brain.
+Diffusion tensor imaging (DTI) detects the white matter fibers that connect different parts of the brain.
+These imaging studies help to map specific brain areas before surgery.

 Magnetic Resonance (MR) spectroscopy is a noninvasive diagnostic test for measuring biochemical changes in the brain, especially the presence of tumors.
 While magnetic resonance imaging (MRI) identifies the anatomical location of a tumor, MR spectroscopy compares the chemical composition of normal brain tissue with abnormal tumor tissue.
 This test can also be used to detect tissue changes in stroke and epilepsy.